Mo3he/Axis_Cam_Tailscale/README.md

 https://help.axis.com/en-us/axis-os#upcoming-breaking-changes

-Please also remember that these ACAPS are in no way affiliated with or authorized by Axis and come with no warranty or support, they are provided as is and while I hope they will continue working in the future there is no guarantee.
+If you have a use case where certain functionality used by an ACAP application currently requires root-user permissions or have a question about ACAP application signing, please contact Axis at acap-privileges@axis.com

 Thank you for your continued support.

-If you have a use case where certain functionality used by an ACAP application currently requires root-user permissions or have a question about ACAP application signing, please contact Axis at acap-privileges@axis.com

 ## Purpose